zonika/playlister-rb-web-0715-public/TUTORIAL.md

 `undefined method 'all' for Artist:Class`

 This seems pretty straight forward to fix.
-We need a class method (`self.all`) that will return that `@@artists` array that we created for the last test.
+We need a class method (`self.all`) that will return that `ARTISTS` array that we created for the last test.

 ```ruby
 # lib/artist.rb